HomeLatest NewsIndustryRussia slaps US BigTech Google with $34 million fine for breaching competition rules

 “We will study the text of the official decision to define our next steps,” Google said in a statement.
 Google is further directed to pay the fine within two months of it entering into force, the FAS said.

 The latest fine slapped by Russian authorities on Google is not the first.
-Last week a court ordered Google to pay 21.1 billion roubles ($358.7 million) over what prosecutors said were repeated refusals to remove content Russia deems illegal, such as ‘fake news’ about Russia’s invasion of Ukraine.
+Last week a ordered Google to pay 21.1 billion roubles ($358.7 million) over what prosecutors said were repeated refusals to remove content Russia deems illegal, such as ‘fake news’ about Russia’s invasion of Ukraine.

 Since Moscow launched what it calls its “special military operation” in Ukraine, it has also accelerated attacks on Western tech companies at home in a push to exert more control over the online space, including through supporting domestic players to oust their Western rivals.